WywySenarios/Wywy-Website/README.md

-Note: npm REQUIRES execution policy to be set to "RemoteSigned" or a policy that is less strict than "RemoteSigned" How to install node js on Windows: https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows Run the following commands in the respective folder to install node packages: (to be updated???) npm install express cors body-parser ua-parser fs child_process lucide-react class-variance-authority tailwindcss npm install -D tailwindcss postcss autoprefixer vite npm tailwindcss init
+Note: npm REQUIRES execution policy to be set to "RemoteSigned" or a policy that is less strict than "RemoteSigned" How to install node js on Windows: https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows Run the following commands in the respective folder to install node packages: (to be updated???) npm install express cors body-parser ua-parser-js fs child_process lucide-react class-variance-authority tailwindcss npm install -D tailwindcss postcss autoprefixer vite npm tailwindcss init